-Le Mazelet is a family-owned organic vineyard nestled in the foothills of the Cevennes, west of the Rhône valley, at an altitude of 210 metres.
+Le Mazelet is a family-owned organic vineyard nestled in the foothills of the Cevennes national park, west of the Rhône valley, at an altitude of 210 metres.
 The microclimate of the valley, with protection from the strong, northerly, Mistral winds, brings bright sunny days and cool nights towards the end of the season, allowing the grapes to achieve optimum maturity.
 Our terroir of clay limestone soils gives structure and fullness to the wines.

 Five hectares of organic vineyards are planted with red grape varieties (Grenache, Syrah, Mourvèdre and new plantings of Cinsault and Pinot Noir) and white grape varieties (new plantings of Viognier, Grenache Blanc and Vermentino).
 Wild grasses, clover and mustard are left to growe between the vines for reasons of biodiversity and quality.
 No herbicides and pesticides are used, and the use of copper sulphate and sulphur are limited.
 Wildlife abounds.
 In spring, the vineyard echoes to the sound of frogs and in summer, the rows of vines are alive with insects, lizards and birds.

 Our philosophy is to stay as close to nature as possible, both for the grape growing process as well as the winemaking.
 All our grapes are selected and hand-picked in the vineyard.
 The wine is made in Le Mazelet cellars using spontaneous fermentation from indigenous yeast cultures.
 By preparing a pre-culture (‘pied de cuve’) just before harvesting, and by regulating the temperature, we ensure an effective and controlled primary fermentation.
 All the wines are bottled on site.